-Allot Communications Ltd. (ALLT), the Israeli company whose technology is used to manage traffic on networks, posted the longest winning streak since 2010 on prospects soaring data usage will boost demand for its products.
+Allot Communications Ltd. (ALLT:US), the Israeli company whose technology is used to manage traffic on networks, posted the longest winning streak since 2010 on prospects soaring data usage will boost demand for its products.

 Shares of the Hod Hasharon, Israel-based company rallied for a sixth week, the longest string of advances since September 2010.
-Mellanox Technologies Ltd. (MLNX), the maker of technology used to transfer and store data quickly, added 2.2 percent last week, extending a record 69 percent for the three months ended June 29.
-The Bloomberg Israel-US Equity Index (ISRA25BN) of the most traded Israeli companies in the U.S. declined 8.7 percent to 82.03 last quarter, led by Internet Gold-Golden Lines Ltd. (IGLD)
+Mellanox Technologies Ltd. (MLNX:US), the maker of technology used to transfer and store data quickly, added 2.2 percent last week, extending a record 69 percent for the three months ended June 29.
+The Bloomberg Israel-US Equity Index (ISRA25BN) of the most traded Israeli companies in the U.S. declined 8.7 percent to 82.03 last quarter, led by Internet Gold-Golden Lines Ltd. (IGLD:US)

 “Allot is in a sweet spot because they provide a gateway that helps operators deliver content and manage traffic,” Matthew Robison, an analyst at Wunderlich Securities Inc., said by phone from San Francisco on June 29.
 “The demand has been relatively strong even in a difficult economy.
 That’s why investors like it.”